 You can make a simplified frontier declaration electronically with less details about your goods and then provide full details in a supplementary declaration.

-If you have used an entry in declarants records without authorisation to import goods between 1 January and 31 December 2021, you can use either entry in declarants records or simplified declarations procedure to make your delayed supplementary declarations.
+If you have used an entry in declarants records without authorisation to import goods, you can use either entry in declarants records or simplified declarations procedure to make your delayed supplementary declarations.

 From 1 January 2022 you must make your imports by the simplified declaration method you are authorised for.

 Who can apply

 The authorisation conditions are different for each procedure.
 You must have a duty deferment account to be authorised for simplified declaration processes.

 If someone else is dealing with customs for you, you should agree with them whose duty deferment account will be used.
 You must provide them with written agreement to use your duty deferment account.

 Simplified declaration procedure

 To become authorised to make these declarations, you need to:

 - have a good customs compliance record, including VAT returns and duty deferments